African All Stars Transfer News & Rumours: Tottenham considering move for Watford’s Sarr

 Eurosport claims the North London outfit have their sights on the Senegal international as they await Inter Milan's stance on Lautaro Martinez.

-After his outstanding performances in the Championship, the Hornets see Sarr as one of their key players for their Premier League campaign and they would demand over £50 million for his release.
+After his outstanding performances in the Championship last term, the Hornets see Sarr as one of their key players for their Premier League campaign and they would demand over £50 million for his release.

 Editors' Picks